 Before you can choose the right career, you must learn about yourself.
 Your values, interests, soft skills, and aptitudes, in combination with your personality type, make some occupations a good fit for you and others completely inappropriate.

-Use self-assessment tools, often called career tests, to gather information about your traits and, subsequently generate a list of occupations that are a good fit based on them.
+Use self-assessment tools, and career tests to gather information about your traits and, subsequently, generate a list of occupations that are a good fit based on them.
 Some people choose to work with a career counselor or other career development professionals who can help them navigate this process.

 You probably have multiple lists of occupations in front of you at this point—one generated by each of the self-assessment tools you used.
 To keep yourself organized, you should combine them into one master list.

 First, look for careers that appear on multiple lists and copy them onto a blank page.
 Title it "Occupations to Explore."
-Your self-assessment indicated they are a good fit for you based on several of your traits, so definitely consider them.
+Your self-assessments indicated they are a good fit for you based on several of your traits, so they're definitely worth exploring.

-At this point, start to narrow down your list even more.
+Now you have more information, start to narrow down your list even further.
 Based on what you learned from your research so far, begin eliminating the careers you don't want to pursue any further.
-You should end up with fewer than two to five occupations on your "short list."
+You should end up with two to five occupations on your "short list."

 When you have only a few occupations left on your list, start doing more in-depth research.
 Arrange to meet with people who work in the occupations in which you are interested.
 They can provide firsthand knowledge about the careers on your short list.
 Access your network, including LinkedIn, to find people with whom to have these informational interviews.

 Finally, after doing all your research, you are probably ready to make your choice.
 Pick the occupation that you think will bring you the most satisfaction based on all the information you have gathered.
 Realize that you are allowed do-overs if you change your mind about your choice at any point in your life.
 Many people change their careers at least a few times.